-You have heard evidence of acts of the defendant other than those charged in the indictment.
-Specifically, .
-You may consider this evidence only on the questions of .
+You have heard evidence of acts of the defendant other tha n those charged in the indictment.
+Specifically, You may consider this evidence only on the questions of .
 You should consider this evidence only for this limited purpose.

-You have heard evidence that the defendant has been convicted of crimes.
-You may consider this evidence only in deciding whether the defendant's testimony is truthful in whole, in part, or not at all.
-You may not consider it for any other purpose.
-A conviction of another crime is not evidence of the defendant's guilt of the crime for which the defendant now is charged.

-You have heard [reputation/opinion] evidence about the character trait of for truthfulness [or untruthfulness].
-You should consider this evidence in deciding the weight that you will give to 's testimony.
+You have heard evidence that have been convicted of crimes.
+You may consider this evidence on aly in deciding whether the testimony of any of these witnesses is truthful in whole, in p oart, or not at all.
+You may not consider this evidence for any other purpose.
+You have heard evidence that the defendant has been con nvicted of crimes.
+You may consider this evidence only in deciding whether the def endant's testimony is truthful in whole, in part, or not at all.
+You may not consider it f for any other purpose.
+A conviction of another crime is not evidence of the defendant's s guilt of the crime for which the defendant now is charged.
+You have heard [reputation/opinion] evidence about the ch aracter trait of for truthfulness [or untruthfulness].
+You ı should consider this evidence in deciding the weight that you will give to 's testimony.